ARCCA/intro_singularity/_episodes/04-singularity-images.md

  - `%labels`
  - `%help`

-The [`Sections` part of the definition file documentation](https://sylabs.io/guides/3.7/user-guide/definition_files.html#sections) details all the sections and provides an example definition file that makes use of all the sections.
+The [`Sections` part of the definition file documentation](https://apptainer.org/docs/user/latest/definition_files.html#sections) details all the sections and provides an example definition file that makes use of all the sections.

 ### Additional Singularity features

 Singularity has a wide range of features.
-You can find full details in the [Singularity User Guide](https://sylabs.io/guides/3.7/user-guide/index.html) and we highlight a couple of key features here that may be of use/interest:
+You can find full details in the [Singularity User Guide](https://apptainer.org/docs/user/latest/) and we highlight a couple of key features here that may be of use/interest:

 **Signing containers:** If you do want to share container image (`.sif`) files directly with colleagues or collaborators, how can the people you send an image to be sure that they have received the file without it being tampered with or suffering from corruption during transfer/storage?
 And how can you be sure that the same goes for any container image file you receive from others?
 Singularity supports signing containers.
 This allows a digital signature to be linked to an image file.
 This signature can be used to verify that an image file has been signed by the holder of a specific key and that the file is unchanged from when it was signed.
-You can find full details of how to use this functionality in the Singularity documentation on [Signing and Verifying Containers](https://sylabs.io/guides/3.7/user-guide/signNverify.html).
+You can find full details of how to use this functionality in the Singularity documentation on [Signing and Verifying Containers](https://apptainer.org/docs/user/latest/signNverify.html).

-## Using Singularity Hub
+## How Singularity Hub used to work

-A collection of Singularity definition files have been built up on the [Supercomputing Wales Github account](https://github.com/SupercomputingWales/singularity_hub)
+A collection of Singularity definition files were built up on the [Supercomputing Wales Github account](https://github.com/SupercomputingWales/singularity_hub)

-This repository is configured to use a web hook to automatically build updates to the repository on the [Singularity Hub](https://singularity-hub.org).
+This repository was configured to use a web hook to automatically build updates to the repository on the [Singularity Hub](https://singularity-hub.org).

 Once built it can then be pulled from Singularity Hub using